Washington Report on Middle East Affairs, March 2000, Pages 3,74-76

 Anonymous, San Bernardino County, CA

 Your town, which we hope we placed in the right county, is so small that if we named it your anonymity would be violated.
 Thanks for your generosity.

 You Help My Letter Writing

 Your magazine provides me with useful information I can use in writing letters to the editor of my local paper.
-I have already had letters published in which I referred to figures given in the Washington Report.
+I have already had letters published in which I referred to figures given in the Washington Report on Middle East Affairs.
 Although I've left Washington, DC, your magazine keeps me informed about Middle East-related events going on out there.
 It is essential reading for activists like me and I don't know what we would do without you.
 I wish I could help more financially.
 Keep up the good work.

 Tamir Sukkary, Sacramento, CA